5of12/5of12.github.io/_posts/2025-09-05-musical-physics-poster.markdown

 ### Experimental interactions

 Unity makes experimenting with interaction methods very simple.
-Want to hook into the system's accelerometer to make the shapes comply with real world gravity?
+Want to hook into the device's motion controls and make shapes comply with real-world gravity?
 There's a nice API for that.
-Pinches, clicks, drags and everything else - there's battle tested methods to implement different interactions and connect them to practically any parameter of the application.
+Pinches, taps, drags and everything else - there's battle tested methods to implement different interactions and connect them to practically any parameter of the app.

 For example, swiping a finger over the shape in Playtonik will alter its angular velocity, as if you were spinning a globe.

 ### Build for everywhere

 It's super simple to target multiple platforms, with support for most common platforms built into the engine.
-Any area that the built in tooling doesn't cover likely has a plugin tailor made by the vast Unity developer community.
+Any area that the built-in tooling doesn't cover likely has a plugin, tailor-made by the vast Unity developer community.

-We've used plugins to handle [MIDI connectivity](https://assetstore.unity.com/packages/tools/audio/midi-plugin-for-mobile-and-desktop-198917) and [scales and notes](https://melanchall.github.io/drywetmidi/).
+We've used plugins to handle [MIDI connectivity](https://assetstore.unity.com/packages/tools/audio/midi-plugin-for-mobile-and-desktop-198917) and [musical scale theory](https://melanchall.github.io/drywetmidi/).

 ### Going native

-Unity isn't a closed system, you can still work with native code when you need to.
-Handy for when there's platform specific configuration required or plugins that need system access.
+Unity isn't a closed system - you can still work with native code when you need to.
+This is handy for when there's platform specific configuration required or plugins that need system access.

 Need more audio control?
 There's a native audio system for that!
 Create audio code in C++ then bring back into Unity.
 Great for writing new audio effects.